 For any content type other than Documents, the USPS now requires shipments to use the package type of Package or Thick Envelope.

 ShipStation will automatically print a Global Advantage Program label for shipments with the following settings:

 Package Contents: Anything other than Documents

-If you do not wish to participate in the Global Advantage Program, be sure to start selecting Package or Thick Envelope from the package type drop-down menu when shipping via USPS First Class Mail International, unless the customs declaration Package Contents is set as Documents.
+If you do not wish to participate in the Global Advantage Program, you must select Package or Thick Envelope from the package type drop-down menu when shipping via USPS First Class Mail International, unless the customs declaration Package Contents is set as Documents.

 For more details on the USPS change, including what does and does not meet the criteria for a document, read the Stamps.com blog post.